meteor/vue3-tutorial/tutorial/simple-todos/02-collections.md

 You can double-click your collection to see the documents stored on it:

 <img class="step-images" src="/simple-todos/assets/new-screenshots/step02/nosql-tasks-query.png"/>

-But wait, how my tasks are coming from the server to the client?
-We are going to explain this later, in the step about Publications and Subscriptons.
-What you need to know now is that you are publishing all the data from the database to the client.
-This will be removed later as we don't want to publish all the data all the time.

 > Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/vue3-tutorial/tree/master/src/simple-todos/step02)